 - The crawler won't access pages or directories prohibited by a robots.txt file.

 Both the Google and AdSense Mediapartners crawlers honor your robots.txt file.
 If your robot.txt file prohibits access to certain pages or directories, then they will not be crawled.Note that if you’re serving ads on pages that are being roboted out with the line

-- The crawler will attempt to access only URLs that request Google ads.
+- The crawler will attempt to access URLs only where our ad tags are implemented.

 Only pages displaying Google ads should be sending requests to our systems and being crawled.